Bob Gale (basketball)

+Early life and family

-Gale went to Andrew Jackson High School in New York City and came to Cornell in 1943 as part of a Naval training program.
+Gale was born in New York City.
+He attended Andrew Jackson High School in Queens, New York City.
+He attended as an undergraduate at Cornell University in 1943 as part of a naval training program.

+College athlete

 Due to the shortage of college-aged players brought about by World War II, Gale was one of many freshmen nationwide who were allowed to play despite NCAA eligibility rules of the day.
 He quickly captured the starting center spot for the Big Red.
 At the close of the season he was named to the All-Eastern Intercollegiate League team.
 Following the regular season, Gale's V-12 training program moved him to conference rival Dartmouth.
 Dartmouth had won the Eastern Intercollegiate Basketball League but had lost seven of its top ten players to military service.
 Gale was added as was Haggerty Award winner Dick McGuire from St. John's.
 The two newcomers joined All-American Aud Brindley to lead the Indians all the way to the national championship game, which they lost to Utah in overtime.
 Gale had a memorable performance in the team's opening game against Catholic University, leading Dartmouth in scoring with 17 points.